mrandronov/AddRemoveIntervalsProblem/README.md

 # AddRemoveIntervalsProblem

-This repo houses my solution in C to the following problem, based on mainting a valid set of disjoint integer intervals.
+This repo houses my solution in C to the following problem, based on maintaining a valid set of disjoint integer intervals.

 - [Problem Statement](#problem-statement)
 - [Solution](#solution)